 Yoga training and philosophy

-I am a 200hr Kripalu certified yoga teacher (in the process of getting my 500hr certification) and I am deeply passionate about sharing the practice of yoga.
+I am a 500-hour Registered Yoga Teacher (RYT 500) specializing in therapeutically-focused yoga, and yoga for anxiety, depression, and post-traumatic stress.
+I did my 200 hour training at Kripalu and my 300 hour training at Glenmore Center.
+I am deeply passionate about sharing the practice of yoga.
 I teach individual classes, and lead yoga workshops all over the country, for everyone from beginners to experienced yogis.

 I love teaching because many people feel intimidated by yoga, with all those bendy people in stretchy pants.
 I get it.
 I was terrified to go to my first class.
 I have anxiety and a panic disorder and I couldn’t even touch my toes.
 What the hell was I doing in a yoga class?